Food of Milan: Top 10 Dishes You Must Eat in Milan

 Don't miss the Duomo di Milan while exploring the Milanese food

-Don't miss the Duomo di Milano while exploring the delicious Milanese food.
+Don't miss the Duomo di Milano while exploring the amazing food of Milan.

 Food of Milan: Milanese Cuisine